| | |

 their journals and conferences whether the best way to solve the

+problem of the genetically unfit was simply to gas them.
 No, I didn't initially believe it either, but Black provides an

 immense body of research to support the book; his footnotes and